One of the first questions that came into the

 Construction crews would begin by setting up ore processing plants on the outside surface of the asteroid.
 These factories would convert the ore of the asteroid into useable steel, which would then be used to construct the steel cylinder that would line the rock on the inside of the asteroid.
 The steel cylinder would be constructed of approximately 785,398,164 interlocked steel plates, each 1 meter square.
 On top of these steel plates, pipes would be placed.
 Some of these pipes would carry water for plumbing and irrigation, others would serve as drainage or waste reclamation, while others would insulate electrical and phone wires.
 On top of the pipes and steel, 2 meters of soft, fertile dirt would be placed.
 This dirt could be obtained from the lunar regolith.
 Lunar regolith could be processed on the moon and then flung up onto Eros using mass drivers.
 This would provide the foundation for all the buildings in the colony.
 However, lunar regolith would not provide stable building foundations.
 Therefore, when each building is built, steel-reinforced concrete pylons would anchor the building into the rock beneath the steel.
 The steel would be resealed around the base of the concrete.

-mining towns would be needed on the outside of the
+the colony, mining towns would be needed on the outside of the

-by elevator to the inside of the colony, where the workers
+by elevator to the inside of the colony, where the workers would

-would live.
-In these exterior mining towns, the gravity would be much higher
+live.
+In these exterior mining towns, the gravity would be much

 higher than on the interior of the asteroid because they would be

-the center of rotation.
-Ideally, the mines would be fully automated, and
+farther from the center of rotation.
+Ideally, the mines would be

 |Crop Growing Areas||44|